Silanael/sart/README.md

 --all            | -a  | Display all entries (moved, orphaned etc.).
 For now, for LIST command only.
 --recursive      | -r  | Do a recursive listing (drive listings are by default).
 --force          |     | Override abort on some fatal errors.
+--less-filters   |     | Try to retrieve omitted entries by lowering the search criteria.
 --host           | -h  | Arweave gateway to use.
 Can include port and proto.
 --port           |     | Arweave gateway port.
 --proto          |     | Arweave gateway protocol, ie. 'https'.